helkey/distributed-systems/README.md

 or network hardware failure.
 Data should be recorded with fine resolution to see changes in performance immediately after a system change.

-Grapha's Metrictank is a time series database modeled after Facebook's Gorilla TSDB.
+Graphana's *Metrictank* is a time series database modeled after Facebook's Gorilla TSDB.

 ## Cloud Security